CMSgov/dpc-static-site/common/docsV1.md

 }
 ~~~

-### Update a Group
+### Update a group

-Patient/Practitioner relationships automatically expire after 90 days and must be re-attested by the Practitioner.
-This is accomplished by re-attributing the Patient to the Practitioner’s Group.
+Patient/practitioner relationships automatically expire after 90 days and must be re-attested by the practitioner.
+This is accomplished by re-attributing the patient to the practitioner’s group.

-### Identifying Expired Patients
+### Identifying expired patients

 After 90 days, patient attributions expire and must be renewed.
 You can identify these patients through a GET request to the /Group endpoint.
-This will return a JSON file with all the patients attributed to the Group.
+This will return a JSON file with all the patients attributed to the group.
 Evaluate this JSON for patients with attribution dates greater than 90 days.

 #### Request